Chapter

 ESV Then King Nebuchadnezzar was astonished and rose up in haste.
 He declared to his counselors, "Did we not cast three men bound into the fire?"
 They answered and said to the king, "True, O king."

-NIV Then King Nebuchadnezzar leaped to his feet in amazement and asked his advisers, 'Weren't there three men that we tied up and threw into the fire?'
-They replied, 'Certainly, Your Majesty.'
+NIV Then King Nebuchadnezzar leaped to his feet in amazement and asked his advisers, "Weren’t there three men that we tied up and threw into the fire?"
+They replied, "Certainly, Your Majesty."

 NASB Then Nebuchadnezzar the king was astounded and stood up quickly; he said to his counselors, 'Was it not three men that we threw bound into the middle of the fire?'
 They replied to the king, 'Absolutely, O king.'

 CSB Then King Nebuchadnezzar jumped up in alarm.
-He said to his advisers, "Didn't we throw three men, bound, into the fire? ""Yes, of course, Your Majesty," they replied to the king.
+He said to his advisers, "Didn’t we throw three men, bound, into the fire?"
+"Yes, of course, Your Majesty," they replied to the king.

 NLT But suddenly, Nebuchadnezzar jumped up in amazement and exclaimed to his advisers, 'Didn’t we tie up three men and throw them into the furnace?'
 'Yes, Your Majesty, we certainly did,' they replied.

-KJV Then Nebuchadnezzar the king was astonied, and rose up in haste, and spake, and said unto his counsellers, Did not we cast three men bound into the midst of the fire?
+KJV Then Nebuchadnezzar the king was astonied, and rose up in haste, and spake, and said unto his counsellors, Did not we cast three men bound into the midst of the fire?
 They answered and said unto the king, True, O king.

 What does Daniel 3:24 mean?